Is a Master’s Degree in Accounting Worth It?

 Christie Conticchio was unsure where her master's in accounting would take her.
 "There were so many various options," she said.
 "Do I go into taxes?
 Do I do the books for a company?"
 She surprised even herself when her accounting education combined with various work experience landed her in a governmental auditing position.
 Conticchio's degree is being put to use everyday, as she is responsible for providing a clear understanding of the financial statements she reviews.
 Next, she plans to pursue her CPA.

-A concentration in management accounting is a good option if you're interested in working in and leading the accounting division of a business, nonprofit or government agency rather than as a CPA.
+A management accounting degree is a good option if you're interested in working in and leading the accounting division of a business, non-profit or government agency rather than as a CPA.
 Instead of preparing tax documents, management accountants more often work as controllers to manage an organization's books, including accounts payable and receivable, payroll and more.
 The concentration courses will help you prepare to manage an organization's accounting department and prepare financial statements for senior management.
 This can also help you prepare to sit for the CMA exam.

 Specialize with a Concentration in Auditing